hackclub/hackclub/workshops/login_auth/README.md

 ![Project page](https://cloud-kfr44a6da.vercel.app/2.png)

 In the console section, you'll see all your Firebase projects and the `Add Project` button.
-Click on it to create a project.
+Click on the `Add Project` button to create a new project.

 ![Create project](https://cloud-nfiwmg8kh.vercel.app/3.png)

 Here you have to give a name to your Firebase project such as `Login-auth`.

-After giving a name to your project, click on continue to proceed further.
+Here is an optional step where you can use Google Analytics for your project, but in this workshop, you won't need it.
+After giving a name to your project click the continue button to proceed further.

 ![Analytics page](https://cloud-pva80oxrl.vercel.app/4.png)

-Here is an optional step where you can use Google Analytics for your project, but in this workshop, you won't need it.

 ![Project created](https://cloud-3swaas1pn.vercel.app/5.png)

-Now here you should see `Your new project is ready`.
+Now you should see `Your new project is ready`.

-Hooray!🎉 you just created a new Firebase project.
+Hooray! 🎉 You just created a new Firebase project.

 ## Connecting Firebase to your webpage 🔗

-After successfully creating the Firebase project, you will see your project console.
+After successfully creating the Firebase project you will see your project console.

-At the project's console landing page, you will see `Get started by adding Firebase to your app`, and below that, you will see three options of integrations:
+At the project's console landing page you will see `Get started by adding Firebase to your app`.
+Below that you will see three options of integrations:
 1. iOS
 2. Android
-3. </> (this option is for web on which you are working, so click on that).
+3. </> (this option is for web which we are using so click on that)

 ![Project Console](https://cloud-l7pn8f9e9.vercel.app/6.png)

-After clicking it a new page will pop up and ask you for a name for your app.
-For this workshop, we will use `login-auth` as the app name.
+After clicking `</>` a new page will pop up and ask you for a name for your app.
+For this workshop we will use `login-auth` as the app name.

 ![App nickname](https://cloud-8tdv8wfuj.vercel.app/8.png)

 Here is an **important** part!

-You will see some sort of JavaScript code, the code which helps your Firebase project to connect with your webpage.
-So, make sure you save this code or copy it somewhere as it is required later.
+You will now see some JavaScript code.
+This code helps your website connect to your Firebase project.
+Make sure you copy and paste this somewhere as it is required later.

-After saving the code, click on `continue to console`.
+After saving the code click on `continue to console`.

 ![API keys](https://cloud-nsps2klza.vercel.app/9.png)

-After that you need to add the existing users so that they can log in and for that, you need to enable **Email/Password** authentication in your project's Authentication section, for that, you need to click on the tab `Authentication` on the top left `Develop` section.
+After that you need to add the existing users so that they can login.
+For that you need to enable **Email/Password** authentication in your project's Authentication section.
+To do that you need to click on the tab `Authentication` on the top left `Develop` section.

 ![Authentication page](https://cloud-pnq6xn3gp.vercel.app/10.png)

-So here in the Authentication page, you'll see different tabs:
+Here in the Authentication page, you'll see different tabs:
 - Users
 - Sign-in method
 - Templates